snowby666/poe-api-wrapper/README.md

 >**Important**
 > The data on token limits and word counts listed above are approximate and may not be entirely accurate, as the pre-prompt engineering process of poe.com is private and not publicly disclosed.
 ### How to get your Token

+Poe API Wrapper accepts both quora.com and poe.com tokens.
+Pick one that works best for you.
+#### Quora Token
 Sign in at https://www.quora.com/

 F12 for Devtools (Right-click + Inspect)